hthh1211/Automated-Guided-Vehicles-Simulation/README.md

 # Automated-Guided-Vehicles-Simulation
-This is the simulation for the Aumated Guided Vehicles Simulation
+This is the simulation model for the Aumated Guided Vehicles system